The initial CrimsonCard for new Indiana University employees and students will be provided at no cost to the cardholder.

 1. Your CrimsonCash account balance is depleted.
 Once your balance is $0 your account will be closed and no other fees will be assessed.

 2. If your account remains inactive for longer than thirty (36) months and a positive balance remains in one or more of the CrimsonAccounts, any such balance will be forfeited to the University and your accounts will be closed.

 If you anticipate using your CrimsonCard in the future as a form of payment, you can keep your account active as described above.
-If you don’t plan on using the card again, you can request the balance be refunded to you (a $15 fee will be deducted from the balance).
+If you don’t plan on using the card again, you can request the balance be refunded (IU login required).
+A $15 fee will be deducted from the balance.
+If you are unable to access the online form, send an email to firstname.lastname@example.org from your University email address requesting the closure of your account and the refund of the remaining balance.
 If you fail to do this within 36 months of the account being dormant, the remaining balance will be forfeited to the University.

 They only way to immediately close your account is to request a refund.
 Refund requests can only be done with accounts that have more than $15.
 If the account has less than $15, you will receive a follow-up email notification on the 27th of each month verifying the fee was applied to your CrimsonCash balance.
 These notifications will continue until the balance reaches zero (0) and the account is closed automatically.

 An affiliate is a person who needs a CrimsonCard to access campus facilities and/or services but is not a currently registered student or employee of Indiana University.